missionmike/my-story-take-as-directed/README.md

 - Ensure the service account has the correct permissions
 - Make sure the Google Docs API is enabled for your project
 - Verify the Google Docs ID is correct

-### Tab Parsing Issues

-- Check that your Google Doc has clear section headers
-- Modify the `isTabHeader` method if your formatting is different
-- Ensure sections are properly formatted with line breaks

 ### Build Issues